10TeV-wakefield-collider/simulation_guide/docs/index.rst

 Simulation Guide for the 10 TeV Wakefield Collider Design Study
 ===============================================================

-This documentation provides material to get started with simulation work for the 10 TeV Wakefield Collider Design Study.
+This documentation provides material to get started with simulation work for the `10 TeV Wakefield Collider Design Study <https://10tev-wakefield-collider.github.io/>`_.

 It summarizes the capabilities of some of the relevant codes for these simulations and provides a few examples of how to use them.